Bidirectional Decoding

 Takeaway 2: In a highly stochastic environment, the optimal shorter action horizon policy outperforms the optimal longer action horizon policy.
 More formally, if temporal dependency decreases over the number of time steps, then $$ \min_{\pi_{h}} \mathbb{E}_{G} \left[\mathcal{L}(\pi_{h}, \pi^*)| C \right] < \min_{\pi_{h+d}} \mathbb{E}_{G} \left[ \mathcal{L}(\pi_{h+d}, \pi^*)| C \right] $$

-Our hypothesis suggests that while the probability of any pair of samples sharing the same latent strategy is low, the likelihood of finding a consistent pair from a large number of samples is significantly higher.
-This motivates us to solve the closed-loop action chunking problem by identifying the optimal action within a batch of plans at each time step, $$ a^* = \arg \min_{a \in \mathcal{A}} \mathcal{L}_B(a) + \mathcal{L}_F(a) $$ where \( \mathcal{L}_B \) and \( \mathcal{L}_F \) are two criteria measuring the temporal dependency with respect to the backward decision and forward plan.
-To ensure temporal coherence, we reference the action chunk from the previous time step, \( \{ \hat{a}_{t-1}, \cdots, \hat{a}_{t+h-1} \} \) and minimize the weighted sum of Euclidean distance across \( h - 1 \) overlapping steps: $$ \mathcal{L}_B = \sum_{\tau=0}^{h-1} \rho^\tau \left\| a_{t+\tau} - {\hat a}_{t+\tau} \right\|_2. $$ This encourages consistent latent strategies across time steps, while allowing for gradual adaptation to unforeseen environment dynamics.
+We frame the problem of closed-loop action chunking as searching for the optimal action among a batch of samples drawn at each time step, $$ a^* = \arg \min_{a \in \mathcal{A}} \mathcal{L}_B(a) + \mathcal{L}_F(a) $$ where \(\mathcal{A}\) is the set of sampled action chunks, \( \mathcal{L}_B \) and \( \mathcal{L}_F \) are two criteria measuring the temporal dependency with respect to the backward decision and forward plan.
+To ensure temporal coherence, we reference the action chunk from the previous time step, \( \hat a := \{ {a}^{(t-1)}_{t-1}, \cdots, {a}^{(t-1)}_{t+l-1} \} \) and minimize the weighted sum of Euclidean distance across \( l - 1 \) overlapping steps: $$ \mathcal{L}_B = \sum_{\tau=0}^{l-1} \rho^\tau \left\| a_{t+\tau}^{(t)} - {\hat a}_{t+\tau}^{(t-1)} \right\|_2. $$ This backward objective encourages similar latent strategies between consecutive steps while allowing for gradual adaptation to unforeseen transition dynamics.

 A robust policy should predict far enough to capture temporal dependencies in demonstrations.
 To ensure this, we compare each candidate plan with two reference sets: one from a well-trained model as the stronger policy, and another from an early underfitting checkpoint or a shorter prediction horizon model as the weaker policy.
-The forward objective minimizes the average distance to positive samples from the strong policy and maximizes the average distance to negative samples from the weak policy: $$ \mathcal{L}_F = \frac{1}{N}\left(\sum_{a^{+} \in \mathcal{A}^{+}} \sum_{\tau=0}^{l} \left\| a^{(t)}_{t+\tau} - a^{+}_{t+\tau} \right\|_2 - \sum_{a^{-} \in \mathcal{A}^{-}} \sum_{\tau=0}^{l} \left\| a^{(t)}_{t+\tau} - a^{-}_{t+\tau} \right\|_2\right),$$ where \( \mathcal{A}^{+} = \mathcal{A} \setminus \{a\} \) is the positive set predicted by the strong policy \( \pi \), \( \mathcal{A}^{-} \) is the negative set predicted by the weak policy \( \pi' \).
+The forward objective minimizes the average distance to positive samples from the strong policy and maximizes the average distance to negative samples from the weak policy: $$ \mathcal{L}_F = \frac{1}{N}\left(\sum_{a^{+} \in \mathcal{A}^{+}} \sum_{\tau=0}^{l} \left\| a^{(t)}_{t+\tau} - a^{+}_{t+\tau} \right\|_2 - \sum_{a^{-} \in \mathcal{A}^{-}} \sum_{\tau=0}^{l} \left\| a^{(t)}_{t+\tau} - a^{-}_{t+\tau} \right\|_2\right),$$ where \( \mathcal{A}^{+} = \mathcal{A} \setminus \{a\} \) is the positive set predicted by the strong policy \( \pi \), \( \mathcal{A}^{-} \) is the negative set predicted by the weak policy \( \pi' \) and \(N\) is the sample size.

 Real World Experiments: Dynamic Moving Objects